SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 ### What You Need to Remember

-1. **Your platform was dead.** One volunteer brought it back to life.
+1. **Your platform was dead.** We recovered it through an emergency volunteer effort that revealed serious organizational gaps.

 2. **This system is complex** because running a modern gaming platform at scale IS complex.
 We're simplifying where we can.

-3. **We need your help.** Volunteers are critical to keeping this alive.
+3. **We need to build sustainable processes.** Volunteers are essential, but we need structure, not heroics.

-4. **This is an opportunity** to learn valuable skills while helping your community.
+4. **This is an opportunity** to learn valuable skills while helping your community build something that lasts.

-5. **Without more help**, we risk repeating this cycle when the next crisis hits.
+5. **Without systemic changes**, we risk repeating this cycle when the next crisis hits.

 ---